StrickTechnologies/Strick.PlusCon/docs/consoleShortcuts.md

 #### W and WL
-There are a few different overloads of the `W` and `WL` methods that allow values to be output to the console with colors.
+There are a few different overloads of the `W` and `WL` methods that allow values to be output to the console with various forms of styling.
 As with `Console.Write` and `Console.WriteLine`,
 the `WL` methods are the same as the `W` methods.
 The only difference is that `WL` appends the current line terminator to the output.